INGATESTONE & District

 1982 - Michael Simms (League Secretary) introduced a Special Award Shield

-Trevor Greenwood (League Chairman) introduced a Wooden Spoon for last place
+Trevor Greenwood (Chairman) introduced a Wooden Spoon for last place

-1990 - Female player of the year award introduced - The (Ron) Wood Shield
+1990 - Wood Shield - Female player of the year award introduced with Shield donated by Ron Wood

 Kevin Stammers (League Secretary) introduced the Secretaries Special Award